MarkoM-dot/.dotfiles/README.md

 ### Disclaimer
 This is my personal configuration and you may run the installation script at your own risk.

+Docker is used to simulate the automated configuration on a new machine for testing purposes.

 ### Ansible

 Ansible is responsible for downloading, updating, and maintaining my chosen configuration files.